Women in the Mongolian Parliament: 2016 election

 In the 2016 parliamentary election, 13 women were elected from 151 women candidates (25.9 percent of the total candidates), representing 49 constituencies from 76 constituencies.

 Before the 2016 election, the parliamentary law reduced the women quota from 30 percent to 20 percent and moved from proportional representation to the majoritarian system.

 A total of 12 political parties and 3 coalitions all obliged the 20 percent of the women quota.
 Although all parties and coalition nominated more than the quota on women candidates, the main two parties, the Mongolian People's Party and Mongolian Democratic Party, all 13 women parliamentarians were from either party.

 Women Parliamentarians 2016-2020 of Mongolia

 2012 election

 The election law was amended at the end of 2011 moved from majoritarian system to a "mixed member proportional system" with the quota of 20% for women candidates.

-In the 2012 Parliamentary election a total of 11 women parliamentarians were elected from 174 female candidates in the election, representing 32% (highest number of candidates) of total candidates.
+In the 2012 Parliamentary election a total of 11 women parliamentarians were elected from 174 female candidates in the election, representing 32% (highest number of candidates) of the total candidates.

 Women Parliamentarians of 2012-2016 Parliament

 2008 election

-The number reduced to only 3 women parliamentarian and 4% of total parliament.
+The number reduced to only 3 women parliamentarians, 4% of the total parliament.

 The Mongolian People's Revolutionary Party changed its name to Mongolian People's Party in 2010.